-He was thinking: The natives had no metal. metal in their camp, at all.
-Their dishes were soapstone and they ornaments.
-Their implements stone.
-(And wore no were civilized cultured yet they were intelligent enough, enough, metal enough, to have fabricated metal.
-For there was here great deposit of it in the western mountains.
-They tried. centuries fashioned perhaps. many ago.
-Had metal. tools and metal ornaments and had them pieces underneath their go to fingers after a few short weeks.
+He was thinking: The natives had no metal.
+No sign of any metal in their camp, at all.
+Their dishes were soapstone and they wore no ornaments.
+Their implements were stone.
+(And yet they were intelligent enough, civilized enough, cultured enough, to have fabricated metal.
+For there was metal here ... a great deposit of it in the western mountains.
+They tried, perhaps, many centuries ago.
+Had fashioned metal tools and metal ornaments and had them go to pieces underneath their fingers after a few short weeks.